asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 * Separate development teams from their customers (or any decision making about the work) perpetuating a "masters-and-minions" organization where the development teams are told what to do
 * Treat development teams as order takers and not problem solvers

-Giving people in the organization an opportunity to see what programming is really like will go a long way in addressing this organizational dysfunction.
+Giving people in the organization an opportunity to see what software development is really like will go a long way in addressing this organizational dysfunction.
 Hopefully, with a better understanding of how development teams operate organizations will begin adopting more effective practices.

 Even in organizations that lack this level of dysfunction, having leadership experience team impediments in real-time will help the them resolve the organizational issues causing the impediments.